Kovilthottam Lighthouse

 Kovilthottam Lighthouse is situated at Kovilthottam in Kollam district of Kerala.
-The 18-meter tall lighthouse tower is painted with black and white alternating bands.
+The 18-meter-tall lighthouse tower is painted with black and white alternating bands.
 The lighthouse has been provided to serve the Port of Neendakara situated at the entrance to Ashtamudi Backwaters.

-Location

-Kovilthottam Lighthouse is situated at Kollam Metropolitan Area.
-It is about 20 km away from Kollam city centre.
+It was initially established with a flag mast and later a wooden tower, it evolved into a masonry lighthouse completed in 1961.
+Operated by the Directorate General of Lighthouses and Lightships, the lighthouse features a 70 W LED light with a range of 15 nautical miles and the characteristic Fl (3) W 15s.